 Reducing Scrap, Saving Money for a Fireplace Manufacturer

 For sheet metal manufacturers, scrap is often a source of wasted profits.
 Because scrapped parts need to be made again, scrap is more than the lost material; it is also a waste of labor time.
 For many manufacturers, reducing scrap is an on-going effort that can pay dividends.
-At Mate Precision Tooling, we strive to support our customer’s tooling operations by looking for opportunities to improve operations and save them money.
+At Mate Precision Technologies, we strive to support our customer’s tooling operations by looking for opportunities to improve operations and save them money.

 The Problem with Scrap

 A manufacturer of high-end fireplaces was struggling with a 60% scrap rate on a product line.
 Their fireplaces are the focal point of their customer’s homes and understandably expect the products to be blemish free.
 The company was struggling with scrapping an average of 4,500 out of 7,500 units per year.
 That’s 4,500 units that had to be completely redone, resulting in excessive manual labor.

 To achieve a higher quality standard, the fireplace manufacturer turned to Mate Precision Technologies for help.
 Beyond Mate’s superior tooling solutions, we consulted with them to uncover ways to improve their operations by reducing material and labor costs.
 This was a clear opportunity for improvement.

 Often there are overlooked opportunities for sheet metal manufacturers to prevent or reduce unwanted sheet marking.
 It can be as simple as keeping the punch press and tooling clean and in good working order.
 Our Sales Engineer reviewed these opportunities with the fireplace manufacturer and found everything to be in good shape.